Skip to content

 --mail-account-dir None Optional private filesystem mailbox directory to symlink into the shared root.

 Gemini specialists remain headless-only here.
-Use --headless when launching a Gemini specialist through project easy instance launch.
+Use --headless when launching a Gemini specialist through project agents launch.

 --workdir changes only the launched agent cwd.
 The selected project overlay and stored specialist remain the launch source for recipe resolution plus overlay-local runtime, managed-agent memory, and mailbox defaults.